 Barry Ackroyd

-Barry Ackroyd, BSC (born 12 May 1954) is an English cinematographer and director.
+Barry Ackroyd (born 12 May 1954) is an English cinematographer and director.
 Ackroyd has frequently worked with directors Ken Loach and Paul Greengrass.
-He worked on Kathryn Bigelow's 2008 war film The Hurt Locker as well as the critically acclaimed 2013 biographical thriller Captain Phillips, the former earning him a BAFTA Award and an Academy Award nomination for Best Cinematography.
+He worked on Kathryn Bigelow's 2008 war film, The Hurt Locker, and with Greengrass on the critically acclaimed 2013 biographical thriller Captain Phillips, the former earning him a BAFTA Award and an Academy Award nomination for Best Cinematography.
 In 2014, Ackroyd became the president of the British Society of Cinematographers.

 Known For